kalyan63/LogisticRegression_NeuralNetwork/Question1.md

         > Accuracy for iteration=10000 is: 0.9692982456140351

 2. **Result for Autograd Logistic Regression on Breast Cancer Data:**
-    >For Autograd and Batch size=300 and autograd (Just considered 6 features due to autograd limit)
+    >For Autograd and Batch size=300 and autograd

         > Accuracy for iteration=100 is: 0.6447368421052632
         > Accuracy for iteration=1000 is: 0.5219298245614035